-Dr. Daniel Jeffrey Kirse, MD graduated from St. Louis University School of Medicine in 1991.
+Dr. Daniel J. Kirse, MD graduated from St. Louis University School of Medicine in 1991.
 He completed residency at University of Arkansas for Medical Sciences Affiliated Hospitals.
 He is certified by the American Board of Otolaryngology - Head and Neck Surgery and has a state license in North Carolina.

 Medical School: St. Louis University School of Medicine (1991)